fadhilradh/fadhilradh/README.md

-- Hi, I’m @fadhilradh
-- I’m interested in ReactJs and VueJs
-- I’m currently on journey to master React and Vue
-- How to reach me : fadhilradhian@gmail.com or DM me on Linkedin : https://www.linkedin.com/in/fadhil-radhian-463024205/
+Hi, I’m @fadhilradh.
+I’m currently on journey to master React and Vue.
+How to reach me : fadhilradhian@gmail.com or DM me on Linkedin : https://www.linkedin.com/in/fadhil-radhian-463024205/

 <!---
 fadhilradh/fadhilradh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.